-An important factor to consider when choosing a travel rewards credit card is how much money you can spend each month on your card.
-The best credit cards for travel rewards all come with an annual fee.
+An important factor to consider when comparing travel rewards credit cards is how much money you can spend each month on your card.
+The best travel rewards credit cards all come with an annual fee.
 It doesn’t make sense to use a premium credit card unless you have a good income and spend at least $2,500 per month on your card.

 Related: Best No-Fee Rewards Credit Cards

 Since these credit cards all come with a generous welcome bonus in the first year, here’s a look at how they stack up after three years: